 Then, Lael disappears.
 The ensuing investigation reflects back on Sherrie’s choices—as a mother, employee, and friend—with potentially disastrous consequences.

-Outtakes from REGULARS (a six-part microfiction series featuring characters and storylines that precede the novel’s main plot) will be featured in Beer & Weed Magazine, beginning with the May, 2021 issue.
+Outtakes from REGULARS (a six-part microfiction series featuring characters and storylines that precede the novel’s main plot) were recently featured in Beer & Weed Magazine.

 BRASS is a collection of stories about growing up as a military brat.
 Using the perspective of one rebellious daughter as a frame, these stories explore the lives of the men, women, and children who served the United States Navy during the Cold War.
 BRASS documents the experience of those who—as military brat author Pat Conroy described it—“Know the raw artlessness of being an outsider.”